jp-vn/VidiTerm2/README.md

 ###### other than that when it works it works

-MAKE SURE TO ADD -uhr flag in the end, otherwise it plays like mpv tct video option BUT WORSE
+MAKE SURE TO ADD -uhr flag in the end, otherwise it plays like mpv tct video output BUT WORSE

 very dumb idea, but basically pulls jpegs frame by frame and outputs them, so the quality is high at the expense of your cpu